SUSE/sap_host_exporter/README.md

 ### Configuration

-The runtime parameters can be configured either via CLI flags or via a configuration file, both or which are completely optional.
+The runtime parameters can be configured either via CLI flags or via a configuration file, both of which are completely optional.

 For more details, refer to the help message via `sap_host_exporter --help`.